Welcome ! It is a great pleasure for us to have you at the Louvain School of Management, the Business faculty of the

 Each student has the possibility to present an exam twice within the same academic year.
 However, be aware that the exam for a 1st term course can only be presented during the January session and/or September session and not during the June session.
 Therefore, an exam of a 2nd term course can be presented only at the June session and/or September session.

 UCLouvain grading system: The final assessment of a course will result in a mark on a scale from 0 to 20, the minimum pass mark being 10/20.
 The overall assessment of a year or a course of study is expressed in the same way.

 UCLouvain uses a single ECTS grading table which is based upon the grades obtained in all programmes during the last five academic years.
 It is reviewed each year.

-Exams : Evaluations are based on - depending on the course - class participation, oral presentations (individual and by group), written exams (essays/projects/group reports).
+Exams : Depending on the course, evaluations are based on class participation, oral presentations (individual and by group), and/or written exams (essays/projects/group reports).
 Some courses have oral exams.

-Evaluation is explained in the course description and/or during the first lecture.
+Evaluation systems are explained in the course description and/or during the first lecture.

-This card will enable you to register at the sports centre, and to get discounts at the cinema, shops, travel expenses if you are under 26 years old (train, etc.).
+This card enables you to register at the sports centre, and to get discounts at the cinema, shops, travel expenses if you are under 26 years old (train, etc.).

 Access Card - Smartcard (Carte d’accès)

 This card enables you to enter the LSM building, UCLouvain computer rooms (after 8:00 pm) and libraries.

 UCLouvain virtual office (My UCL)

 Every student registered at UCLouvain gets a "virtual desk" (like an intranet) on the UCLouvain website.
 This "desk" gives you free access to a range of services and to the data banks to which UCLouvain subscribes, including remote access.

 The purpose of the "virtual desk" is to offer you a range of personalised services.

 It will enable you to enroll in courses, register for exams, access your mailbox @student.uclouvain.be, access Moodle (the electronic platform for courses and communication with teaching staff), access electronic libraries, etc.

 UCLouvain student email address